anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 For WiFi networks, connectivity can be provided by using a pre-agreed SSID for bootstrapping, e.g., as proposed in {{I-D.richardson-emu-eap-onboarding}}.
 The same approach can be used by 6LoWPAN/mesh using a pre-agreed PAN ID.
 How to gain network connectivity is out of scope of this document.

-As an alternative discovery mechanism GRASP M_DISCOVERY multicast with M_RESPONSE, based on {{RFC8990}}, may be used.
-The specification of this approach to discover a pledge from the registrar-agent is left for further study.
-Note that {{RFC8990}} does not support conflict resolution as mDNS, which may be a limitation for its application.

 ## Behavior of Pledge with Combined Functionality